umbraco/Umbraco.StorageProviders/README.md

 ## Using the file system provider

-Please refer to our documentation on [Using Custom FileSystem providers](https://our.umbraco.com/documentation/Extending/FileSystemProviders/).
+Please refer to our documentation on [using custom file systems](https://our.umbraco.com/documentation/Extending/FileSystemProviders/).

 ## Folder structure in the Azure Blob Storage container
 The container name is expected to exist and uses the following folder structure: